hwchen/keyring-rs/README.md

 All v2 data is fully forward-compatible with v3 data;
 there have been no changes at all in that respect.

+The MSRV has been moved to 1.75, and all direct dependencies are at their latest stable versions.

 ## License

 Licensed under either of